Tachyon-Sonics/ChaosCastle/README.md

 Don't get me wrong, it still took the equivalent of *several weeks* at full time to finalize the Modula-2 to Java translator.
 You can find it at ([www.github.com/Modula2Java17/Modula2Java17](https://github.com/Tachyon-Sonics/Modula2Java17)) if you are interested.
 And even if it could successfully convert the whole game:

 - The translator probably still has many bugs when used on other Modula-2 programs, as my own game was the only "big" Modula-2 program on which I tested it
-- The resulting game did not run because it used pointer arithetic at some places, which could not be converted in Java.
+- The resulting game did not run because it used pointer arithmetic at some places, which could not be converted in Java.
 I had to manually modify the resulting Java code.
     - I still plan to improve the Modula-2 to Java translator to handle pointer arithmetic in the future
 - I had to "fix" a few non portable stuff in the original Modula-2 code, but I could keep it to a minimum.
-- I still had to rewrite the operating system dependent parts in Java (the "Library"): graphics, sounds, etc.
+- I still had to rewrite the non-portable parts in Java (the "Library"): graphics, sounds, etc.

 The last point tooks a few additional weeks until the Java port of the game was finally playable.

 Believe it or not:

 - At that time I finally found my MHC licence hidden deep in some of my old external disks (!).
-But I decided to continue with my own compiler...
+But I decided to continue with my own translator...
-- Even at 60 FPS, scrolling was still jaggy on the Java version.
+- Even at 60 FPS at the minimal quality and size, scrolling was still jaggy on the Java version.
 I finally found that the problem was in the original code (and hence UAE was not responsible for it)
     - More precisely, the game tried to adjust to the actual frame rate in case it dropped below 60 FPS
     - However, instead of counting the number of missed frames during vertical sync, it was done while moving the player.
 Unefortunately this could happend at any time during the game loop, because there was no guarantee that the player is the first or last sprite.
     - Furthermore, it queried and deduced the value from an independent 300 Hz clock, potentially resulting in fractional missed frames.
 - Hopefully, I could fix the jaggy scrolling issue without touching the initial code, by locking the 300 Hz clock to the vertical sync in their Java implementation.
 - Another problem is that Java's `Thread.nanoSleep` method is not as accurate as it may seem: it may sleep up to a few milliseconds more than requested (which is significant, as 60 FPS requires 16.6 milliseconds of sleeping).
 This also introduces jaggy scrolling, but from the Java side this time.
-To fix the problem I had to create an "accurate sleeper" class that combines sleeping (to prevent 100% CPU uage and battery drain) and active waiting...
+To fix the problem I had to create an "accurate sleeper" class that combines sleeping (to prevent 100% CPU usage and battery drain) and active waiting (using 100% CPU)...
     - Note that scrolling is still not as good as it can be.
 The reason is that it is still limited to unscaled pixels.
 So when the game is scaled by a factor 4 for instance, it will only scroll by multiples of 4 pixels.
 In a future version I plan to fix this as well.

 #### The Java "Library" implementation

-As I said earlier, the graphics, sounds and other operating system dependent modules (the "Library") had to be rewritten in Java.
+As I said earlier, the non-portable parts of the code (the "Library") had to be rewritten in Java.
 Thank to the original design of the game, I could:

 - Scale the bitmap images (for the backgrounds) using the high quality xBRZ algorithm.
 The Java implementation of that algorithm probably does not run in real-time, but this is not important because the scaling occurs only once at game startup.
 This means that only graphics that are already scaled are used during the game.
 - Scale the sprites with high quality, as they are vector-based.
 Like the bitmap images this is only done once at application startup.
 - Implement an audio mixer that allows for 8 stereo channels.
 Note however that the sounds are still the original 8 bit and low resolution ones (between 5 - 20 kHz only), so do not expect miracles here.

 Note that while the game had a "Graphics/Settings" menu which allowed you to choose the scaling factor (among other), in the Java version this setting is completely disabled.
 In fact the results are better if the original code thinks it is running at x1 scaling, and that scaling is done behind the scene in the Java code.
-The reason is that the scaling code in the original code did not properly scale the lines.
+The reason is that the scaling logic in the original code did not properly scale the lines.
 With a x2 scaling this was ok.
-But with higher scalings, some sprites juste begin to have too thin outlines.
+But with higher scalings, some sprites just begin to have too thin outlines.

 Another reason why I disabled the "Graphics/Settings" is that it provided a black&white mode and a "Color x2" mode (actually a mode with two independent 16 color playfields that scroll at different speeds) in addition to the default 16-color mode.
 I have not implemented them in Java yet, and I may not implement them ever (black&white really does not have any value today, and the "Color x2" was impressive in the old times, but it doesn't really bring anything to the game).